MishraSubash/MishraSubash.github.io/_posts/2020-09-07-VLOOKUP-Equipvalent-In-DAX.md

 ---
 layout: post
-title: VLOOKUP Equivalent In DAX
+title: VLOOKUPs Equivalent In DAX
 ---

 ## **RELATED and different types of LOOKUPVALUE () functions in DAX**